 A priority level assigned to a case to determine urgency and how quickly it should be addressed by a rep.

 This refers to using computers to manage telephone calls.
-When you call a business, for example, and hear a computerized list of options to direct your phone call to the right department.
+When you call a business, for example, and hear a computerised list of options to direct your phone call to the right department.
 "Please listen as our menu items have changed…" Wah, wah.

 The sum of all the individual customer touchpoints a company has with a customer over the lifecycle of their relationship.